dwrobel/flatcam/README.md

 =================================================

+6.02.2019

+- fixed the units calculators crash FlatCAM when using comma as decimal separator

 5.02.3019

 - added a text in the Selected Tab which is showed whenever the Selected Tab is selected but without having an object selected to display it's properties